Complete List Of RF Mount Cinema Lenses

 The Canon RF mount also allows for better image stabilization because it can communicate with the sensor to detect micro-shakes.

-An EF lens with optical image stabilization doesn’t work in tandem with the sensor data, and is less effective in stabilizing shots and video footage.
+An EF lens with optical image stabilization doesn’t work with the sensor data and is less effective in stabilizing shots and video footage.

 Control ring – but not on manual cinema lenses

-Native RF mount lenses comes with a control ring at the front of the lens barrel that allows you to control a designated exposure setting (fx f-stop, shutter speed, ISO speed, or exposure compensation).
+Native RF mount lenses come with a control ring at the front of the lens barrel, allowing you to control a designated exposure setting (fx f-stop, shutter speed, ISO speed, or exposure compensation).

-Notice, that the manual RF cinema lenses doesn’t have this control ring.
+Notice that the manual RF cinema lenses don’t have this control ring.

 Conclusion

-I hope you find this RF mount cine lens guide useful?
-If you got any comments let me know in the comment section below.
+I hope you find this RF mount cine lens guide useful.
+Let me know in the comment section below if you have any comments.

 Leave a Comment